-The Gettysburg Anniversary Committee was formed in 1995 by local community members.
-For smaller events the event staff totals approximately 150 and for five-year events approximately 400.
+The Gettysburg Anniversary Committee (GAC) was formed in 1995 by local community members.
+For smaller events the event staff totals approximately 150, and for five-year events approximately 400.
 The organization is comprised entirely of local folks, from the Gettysburg and Adams County area, who leave their full-time lives for a week in July and come together as one to make this event happen responsibly.
 The staff come from all walks of life, but have a common bond of cherishing and appreciating the historic community we live in.
-Many of us have been working together on this event for all 18 years.
+Many of us have been working together on this event for all 22 years.
 The senior staff has decades of professional emergency management, event management, public service, administrative and business experience in this community as well the local, state and federal level.
 One of the main reasons GAC was formed in 1995 was to consistently and responsibly organize the Gettysburg Civil War Reenactment.
 Up to that point, year after year, organizers came and went leaving pathetic event logistics, unpaid bills and local carnage in their wake.
 On Sunday evening after the event these organizers were gone and did not have to walk down the street on Monday morning to face their friends, public officials or neighbors.
 When this organization was formed in 1995, even though we were local and well known, most local providers would not participate in the event or extend credit to us for services due to the dismal history with previous reenactment organizers.
 Over the years we had to earn their respect the hard way!
 We had to earn it!

-Planning for the 150TH Gettysburg has been going on in our community for over a year.
-Community organizations like the Gettysburg Convention & Visitors Bureau, the Gettysburg/Adams Chamber of Commerce, The Gettysburg Foundation, The Gettysburg Anniversary Committee, and local institutions like Gettysburg College and The Lutheran Seminary, and government agencies like the National Park Service, Gettysburg Borough, Cumberland Township and Adams County have come together and have been meeting on a monthly basis for over a year to insure a coordinated and quality experience for everyone.
-The 150TH Gettysburg has been called by some Gettysburg’s Olympic Moment.
-This collaboration led to the 150TH Gettysburg Kick-Off last April where for the first time ever, there was living history and an actual skirmish at The Gettysburg Lutheran Seminary and fighting on Baltimore Street in downtown Gettysburg.
+Planning for the 150th Gettysburg National Civil War Battle Reenactment had been going on in our community for over a year.
+Community organizations like the Gettysburg Convention & Visitors Bureau, the Gettysburg/Adams Chamber of Commerce, The Gettysburg Foundation, The Gettysburg Anniversary Committee, and local institutions like Gettysburg College and The Lutheran Seminary, and government agencies like the National Park Service, Gettysburg Borough, Cumberland Township and Adams County have come together and had been meeting on a monthly basis for over a year to insure a coordinated and quality experience for everyone.
+The 150th Gettysburg National Battle Reenactment has been called by some Gettysburg’s Olympic Moment.
+This collaboration led to the 150th Gettysburg Kick-Off April 2012, where for the first time ever, there was living history and an actual skirmish at The Gettysburg Lutheran Seminary and fighting on Baltimore Street in downtown Gettysburg.
 Three other communities, Chambersburg, Greencastle and Fairfield, all with their own rich civil war heritage, also participated with events.
 The Gettysburg Anniversary Committee and its staff led the way in making all that happen and supplied the volunteer planning, leadership and resources as a proud and committed community members.
-This is just one example where it has been necessary to not only plan for the reenactment, but to also plan for the multitude of other events that have been announced and scheduled.
-The eyes of the world will be on Gettysburg next year.
-As members of the community we are attempting to meet that challenge in an organized and responsible manner.
+This is just one example where it has been necessary to not only plan for the reenactment, but to also plan for the multitude of other events that had been announced and scheduled.
+The eyes of the world was on Gettysburg and we fulfilled the commitment.

 As an organization we learned one thing very early in our history.
-When you organize a reenactment there are three very, very critical constituencies.
+When you organize a reenactment there are three very critical constituencies.
 They are the Reenactors, the Visitors and the Community.
 Too often one or more is neglected.
 It is consistently our goal to equally and responsibly serve all three.
 There is a reason that very few groups organize large reenactments.
 It is normally difficult, it takes experience and it is risky.
 As the Gettysburg Reenactment organization we continue to consistently learn and improve every year.
-That is good for the Reenactors, The Visitors and the Community.
-It also enables us to walk down the street every Monday morning, when the event has concluded, and hold our heads high.
+That is good for the Reenactors, the Visitors and the Community.
+It also enables us to walk down the street when the event has concluded, and hold our heads high.